-VISA POLICY OF MEMBER STATES AND THE EU TOWARDS TURKISH NATIONALS AFTER SOYSAL Chapter 3: Relevant International Agreements on Visa Freedom
+Chapter 3: Relevant International Agreements on Visa Freedom

-Bilateral agreements
+Bilateral Agreements

-Eight of the eleven EU Member States covered by this study concluded a bilateral visa agreement with Turkey: Germany in 1953, the Netherlands in 1953, Finland in 1954, France in 1954, Ireland in 1955, Belgium in 1956, the UK in 1960 and Romania in 1968.
+Nine of the eleven EU Member States covered by this study concluded a bilateral visa agreement with Turkey: Italy in 1951, Germany in 1953, the Netherlands in 1953, Finland in 1954, France in 1954, Ireland in 1955, Belgium in 1956, the UK in 1960 and Romania in 1968.
 All these agreements provided for visa free travel for nationals of the parties to the territory of the other with limited exceptions.
 Finland had such an agreement but denounced it in 1976, thus before its accession to the EC.
 The 1968 bilateral agreement between Romania and Turkey was replaced by a new bilateral agreement in 2004, apparently because Romania had to comply with the EU Visa Regulation as part of the acquis communautaire.
 The new agreement abolished the visa freedom and provided exemption of the visa obligation for a few special categories only.
 One of those categories is: Romanian and Turkish nationals with a valid residence permit issued by a member of the European Union, Switzerland, Canada, USA or Japan, can enter and remain in the territory of the other Contracting Party without a visa for a period of up to 30 days.

-The bilateral agreements between Turkey and the UK, Belgium, France, Germany, Ireland and the Netherlands all six were in force in 1973.
+The bilateral agreements between Turkey and the UK, Belgium, France, Germany, Ireland, Italy and the Netherlands all seven were in force in 1973.
 All agreements except the UK one, however, have a clause that excepts nationals traveling for the purpose to exercise professional activities.
 The Dutch-Turkish agreement provides that nationals of both countries coming for a visit of less than three months to the other country do not need a visa.
 But it explicitly excludes nationals going to the other country 'dans le but d'y exercer un métier, une profession ou toute autre occupation lucrative' ('in order to exercise a job, a profession or any kind of lucrative occupation').
 Those persons have to apply for a visa.
-10 The Franco-Turkish agreement contains a similar exception to the general rule that for visits up to three months, no visa was required.
-11 The agreement between Ireland and Turkey provides that Turkish nationals going to Ireland shall not be required to obtain a visa before entering Ireland.
-But it has an almost identical clause excluding nationals of both countries desiring to go to the other country for the purpose of exercising a trade, profession or other occupation.
-12 This clause in those agreements excludes professional Turkish service providers.
-But tourist, family visitors and / or other Turkish nationals coming for a short visit (e.g. students) were exempted from the visa obligation by these bilateral agreements in 1973.
-This was explicitly stated by the Belgian Secretary of State Wathelet in answer to parliamentary question.13 In Belgium the relevant clause in the visa agreement, according to our national expert, was directly applicable in the national legal order.
-In Germany the 1953 bilateral visa agreement with Turkey was still in force on 1.January 1973 (Kanein
+12 The Franco-Turkish agreement contains a similar exception to the general rule that for visits up to three months, no visa was required.
+13 The agreement between Ireland and Turkey provides that Turkish nationals going to Ireland shall not be required to obtain a visa before entering

-Points 1 and 6 of the Agreement of 4 November 1953, UN Treaties Series 1958, No. 4289 and Tractatenblad 1953, 118
+12 Points 1 and 6 of the Agreement of 4 November 1953, UN Treaties Series 1958, No. 4289 and Tractatenblad 1953, 118.

-Point 3 of the Agreement of 29 June 1954, see www.doc.diplomatie.gouv.fr/BASIS/pacte.
+13 Point 3 of the Agreement of 29 June 1954, see www.doc.diplomatie.gouv.fr/BASIS/pacte.